 |DLC:||Empires of Sand Culture Pack, Slavic Nations Culture Pack, Celts Culture Pack, Longbeards Culture Pack Viking Forefathers Culture Pack, Blood & Burning|

-In Total War: Atilla which was released in 2015, the player takes control of one of the playable nations during the Dark Ages in year 395, when the emperor of a Roman Empire, Theodosius I, dies, and the empire is split in half, left to emperor’s two sons.
+In Total War: Attila which was released in 2015, the player takes control of one of the playable nations during the Dark Ages in year 395, when the emperor of a Roman Empire, Theodosius I, dies, and the empire is split in half, left to emperor’s two sons.

-The campaign focuses on migrating nations such as the Huns led by the legendary Atilla himself.
+The campaign focuses on migrating nations such as the Huns led by the legendary Attila himself.
 Depending on the side the player chooses, his goal is either to conquer or rebuild Rome, but most importantly – to survive.
 Among the new mechanics in Total War: Atilla, one clearly stands out: the horde.
 Horde nations start without any settlement but are able to create their own anywhere, except for the Huns.
 It is also possible to leave the settlement or completely raze it, providing a one-time money injection.

 Total War: WARHAMMER II